AnnaFrances8/JOIN-Software-v1/README.md

 The processed images, now free from background, will be saved in the same folder with filenames like **name**_no_background.tif.
 #### Sharpening
 Opt for the Sharpen option to enhance the intricate details and structures in your 3D microscopy images, allowing for more precise analysis.
-The sharpened images will be saved in the same folder with filenames like **name**_sharpened.tif, ensuring your data is ready for in-depth examination.
+The sharpened images will be saved in the same folder with filenames like **name**_sharpened.tif.

 ## Requirements 🛠️